IDontLua/IDontLua/README.md

 # 👋 Hey!
-This is my account *BadUsername420*.
+This is my account *BadUsername420* and there are two credit cards for every person in the United States.

 ## 📢 Socials
 - Twitter: [@BUsername420](https://twitter.com/BUsername420)